Love, Truth and Honesty

 "Love, Truth and Honesty" is a song by English girl group Bananarama from their first greatest hits album, Greatest Hits Collection (1988).
-It was released on 12 September 1988 as the album's lead single.
-The song was co-written and produced by the Stock Aitken Waterman (SAW) trio and was the last single Bananarama would write with them as a trio.
+Co-written and produced by the Stock Aitken Waterman (SAW) trio, the song was released on 12 September 1988 by London Records as the album's lead single.
+It achieved a moderate success, peaking out of the top 20 in the majority of countries where it was released.
+The music video was produced by Big TV!.

+Background and writing

-It is the only Bananarama single to give a songwriting credit to new member Jacquie O'Sullivan.
+"Love, Truth and Honesty" is the only Bananarama's single to give a songwriting credit to new member Jacquie O'Sullivan, and was also the last single Bananarama would write with SAW as a trio.
 Speaking of the subject matter of the song, Keren Woodward noted, "The single’s more bitter than it appears on the surface.
-It’s not Hey!
+It's not Hey!
 Love, Truth and Honesty!'
 It’s what a fool I was to believe in love truth and honesty.”

-The single peaked at number 23 on the UK Singles Chart, while reaching number one in Finland, as well as the top 20 in Ireland and New Zealand, the top 30 in Switzerland, and the top 40 in Australia.
-In the United States, "Love, Truth and Honesty" peaked at number 89 on the Billboard Hot 100, marking the group's last appearance on the chart to date.

-In 2021, British magazine Classic Pop ranked it number 15 in their list of "Top 40 Stock Aitken Waterman songs".